 6-Month CD Rates

 In general, a CD will earn a higher rate of return the longer you agree to keep your money on deposit.
-Usually, the highest rates are available for 5-year CDs, compared to lower rates for 3-month CDs.
-6-month CD rates are usually not as high as those of longer-term CDs, but there can still be advantages to choosing short-term CD options.
+Usually, the highest rates are available for 5-year CDs, compared to lower rates for 6-month CDs.

 Yield vs. Flexibility

-With some savings instruments, such as money market accounts, your money is subject to variable rates, but you get the advantage of easy access to your funds, subject to the standard limit of six preauthorized, automatic or check withdrawals or transfers per statement cycle.
-This limit does not apply to ATM withdrawals.
+With some savings products, such as money market accounts, your money is subject to variable interest rates, but you get the advantage of easy access to your funds.
 On the other hand, once you deposit your money into a CD, your annual percentage yield (APY) typically will not change, but you usually pay an early withdrawal penalty if you access your funds before the CD matures.

-In any economic scenario, you want to choose a financial strategy that makes sense for you, whether that's taking advantage of 6-month CD rates or something else.
-Regardless, we offer many CD options with competitive rates.
-In fact, no matter what term you choose, you’ll get rates that are among the most competitive available in the country according to rates as published by Bankrate.com and award-winning customer service.
+In any economic scenario, you want to choose a financial strategy that makes sense for you, whether that's taking advantage of 6-month CD rates or other savings products.
+Regardless, Ally Bank is here to help.
+No matter what CD you choose, you’ll get rates that are among the most competitive in the country according to rates published by Bankrate.com and award-winning customer service.